What is my car worth? Should I restore it? These are age-old questions that have plagued hobbyists for decades.

 Ultimately, one of the best appraisals you can have is simply a full set of photos.
 Use your camera or digital camera and shoot an entire roll of film.
 Take pictures of every corner, the underside, engine compartment, trunk interior, as well as all four sides of the exterior.
 Have the photos developed and date them.
 Keep the photographs along with the negatives or disc in a safe, fireproof lock box.
 Be sure to take a new set when you make any important improvements to the car, and shoot a complete new set every couple of years.

 Not sure about lead work?
-Try Eastwood's 55-minute videotape called Leadwork & Plastic Fillers (Item-no# 28023).
+Try Eastwood's DVD called Leadwork & Plastic Fillers (Item-no# 28023).
 You will learn to work with body solder just like the professionals.
-The tape also covers use of plastic body fillers.
+The DVD also covers use of plastic body fillers.